Gnadri/View-Like-thumbnail/README.md

 ## The API

-This extension uses the [Return YouTube Dislike](https://returnyoutubedislike.com) API for likes/dislikes data.
+This extension uses the [Return YouTube Dislike](https://returnyoutubedislike.com) API for likes and view count data.

 If you would also like to see the likes/dislikes rating bar that used to be available on each video page, you can also install [their